Mason-Austin/LAB-HTML-Resume/README.md

 - Each article should use a different font family.
 - All article headings should be the same font color (don't be boring).
 - Site should have a background color or background image.
 Images google filtered for "Royalty Free"
-- Each article should have a different border(weight,style,color).
+- Each article should have a different border(weight,style,color)

 NOTE: If you have less than two previous employers, either use your educational instituions as a substitute or make them up.